 comply to all aspects of their delivery site's Authority to Deliver

-ensure that there are sufficient qualified Trainers and Assessors to deliver all units of competency specified in the RTO Training and Assessment Strategy (TAS) at all times (Standard 1 Clause 1.3)
+have sufficient qualified Trainers and Assessors to deliver all units of competency specified in the RTO Training and Assessment Strategy (TAS) at all times (Standard 1 Clause 1.3)

 ensure that training and assessment is delivered only by qualified Trainers who have: